 Repurposed Rain Barrel

-When we moved into our current house, the previous owners had repurposed their rain barrel as a compost bin.
+When we moved into our current house, the previous owners had repurposed their rain barrels as compost bins.
 This works quite well because it contains the ingredients, keeps the pile warm to facilitate the decomposition, and it is aesthetically pleasing if well-maintained.

 Chicken Wire Cylinder Enclosure